lawrenceccheung/AMRWind_RANSBC/README.md

   - [ ] Fill in ABLTKEWallFunc
   - [ ] Fill in ABLSDRWallFunc

-Things to do for testing
+### Things to do for testing
 **Basic testing**

-- [ ] Create test harness for KOmegaSSTABL+wall model (0 iteration test case)
+- [ ] Create test harness for KOmegaSSTABL+wall model (proper inputs
+  for 1 iteration test case, no mesh mapping)

+- [ ] Create test harness for KOmegaSSTABL+wall model+mesh mapping
+  (proper inputs for 1 iteration test case, with mesh mapping)